Marian Sulzberger Heiskell: Awards

-In 2004, Heiskel received the Thomas W. Keesee, Jr. Conservation Award, followed by the Rachel Carson Award in 2013, both given by the Audubon Society.
+In 2004, Heiskell received the Thomas W. Keesee, Jr. Conservation Award, followed by the Rachel Carson Award in 2013, both given by the Audubon Society.
 In 2005 she received the Land Conservation award from the Open Space Institute.
 In 2018 she received the Federal Hall Medal for Leadership from the New York Harbor Parks Conservancy, an organization she had played a role in founding.